vaibhavcodes/LLM_RAG/README.md

 <br>
 <br>

     4.3.
-Now to make SSH connection to the Github repositories, go to the <a href="https://app.community.saturnenterprise.io/dash/o/community/secrets"> Secrets</a> tab, and create a new <b>Public Key</b>, and then <b>paste this key</b> under the SSH Key option present in the Github <a href="https://github.com/settings/keys">Settings</a>.
+Now to make SSH connection to the Github repositories, go to the [Manage](https://app.community.saturnenterprise.io/dash/o/community/user-details/) tab under <b>User</b> option, and create a new <b>Public Key</b>, and then <b>paste this key</b> under the SSH Key option present in the Github <a href="https://github.com/settings/keys">Settings</a>.
 <br>
 <br>

     4.4.
-Go to <a href="https://app.community.saturnenterprise.io/dash/o/community/secrets">Secrets</a> tab to store your confidential Access Keys.
+Go to [Secrets](https://app.community.saturnenterprise.io/dash/o/community/secrets) tab to store your confidential Access Keys like OpenAi api key, HuggingFace Key, etc..
 <br>
 <br>